Postgres Store

 - Atomic: Upsert queries ensure race-condition-free increments

-- Dependencies: Requires
+- Dependencies: Node requires

 When to Use